jgarcia24n/MouseSearch/README.md

 </div>

 # MouseSearch
 MouseSearch is a self-hosted web application that provides a clean, fast search interface for MyAnonamouse (MAM).
-It connects directly to the MAM API for searching and supports modular torrent client integrations (currently qBittorrent) for one-click downloading, bridging the gap between your favorite tracker and your download client.
+It connects directly to the MAM API for searching and supports modular torrent client integrations (qBittorrent, Deluge, Transmission, rTorrent) for one-click downloading, bridging the gap between your favorite tracker and your download client.